 Any machine with Ansible installed.
-You can run commands and playbooks, invoking
+You can run Ansible commands and playbooks by invoking the

-/usr/bin/ansible-playbook, from any control node.
-You can use any computer that has Python installed on it as a control node - laptops, shared desktops, and servers can all run Ansible.
+ansible-playbook command from any control node.
+You can use any computer that has a Python installation as a control node - laptops, shared desktops, and servers can all run Ansible.
 However, you cannot use a Windows machine as a control node.
 You can have multiple control nodes.